spacedeck/spacedeck-open/README.md

 To run Spacedeck, you only need Node.JS 10.x.

-To install all node dependencies, run (do this once) after cloning repository:
+To install all node dependencies, run (do this once) after cloning the repository:

     npm install